 You should also contact North Yorkshire County Council Highways Department about any works or fencing affecting any footpaths or highways, or excavations in the Highway.

-You will become legally liable for any damage caused to any highway or footpath or drain caused during the demolition works.
+You will become legally liable for any damage caused to any highway, footpath, drain or infrastructure services caused during the demolition works.